AssassinMaeve/Java/README.md

 - Use these as references, not submissions

 ## 📧 Contact
-For questions or suggestions, please open an issue on GitHub or contact [your-email@university.edu]
+For questions or suggestions, please open an issue on GitHub.

 Happy Coding! �☕